shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 At level 3, your spells are lucky.
 You gain the following Bond Affinity option:

--   Lucky: Reroll all dice rolls for this spell cast, and then choose which roll to use.
+-   Lucky: Reroll all dice rolls for this spell cast, and then choose which set of rolls to use.

 ### Lucky

 At level 5, luck is on your side.
-Once per turn, whenever a d20 is rolled within your Cast Range, you may have that d20 be rerolled, and then you choose which roll to use.
+Once per turn, whenever a d20 is rolled within your Cast Range, you may spend any number of spell points to increase or decrease the value by the number of spell points spent.

-### Willful

-At level 7, reality bends to your will.
-The spell save DC and spell attack modifier of spells you cast are increased by your spellcasting ability modifier an additional time.

-### Fortunate

-At level 11, you can hardly fail.
-You get advantage on all ability checks and saving throws.

 ### Plot Armor

-At level 15, no can hurt you.
-Whenever you have to make a saving throw, the DC is automatically lowered by your spellcasting ability modifier.
-Additionally, any attack roll against you has disadvantage.
+At level 15, no one can hurt you.
+Whenever you or another creature must make a saving throw, you may spend any number of spell points to decrease the DC by 2 per spell point spent.

+Additionally, whenever you are attacked, you may spend any number of spell points to increase your AC by the number of spell points spent until the start of your next turn.

 ### Dictation

 At level 20, you have mastered fortune.
-As a reaction, you can set any number of rolled dice to any value possible for that die.
+Once per round, you can set any number of rolled dice to any value possible for that die.

 ## Item Infuser